openstack/octavia/specs/version1.1/enable-provider-driver.rst

          """
          raise NotImplementedError()

-      def loadbalancer_delete(self, loadbalancer_id, cascade=False):
+     def loadbalancer_delete(self, loadbalancer, cascade=False):
          """Deletes a load balancer.

-          :param loadbalancer_id (string): ID of the load balancer to delete.
+         :param loadbalancer (object): The load balancer object.
          :param cascade (bool): If True, deletes all child objects (listeners, pools, etc.) in addition to the load balancer.
          :return: Nothing if the delete request was accepted.
          :raises DriverError: An unexpected error occurred in the driver.
          :raises NotImplementedError: if driver does not support request.
          """
          raise NotImplementedError()

      def loadbalancer_failover(self, loadbalancer_id):
          """Performs a fail over of a load balancer.

          :param loadbalancer_id (string): ID of the load balancer to failover.
          :return: Nothing if the failover request was accepted.
          :raises DriverError: An unexpected error occurred in the driver.
          :raises: NotImplementedError if driver does not support request.
          """
          raise NotImplementedError()

-      def loadbalancer_update(self, loadbalancer):
+     def loadbalancer_update(self, old_loadbalancer, new_loadbalancer):
          """Updates a load balancer.

+         :param old_loadbalancer (object): The baseline load balancer object.
-          :param loadbalancer (object): The load balancer object.
+         :param new_loadbalancer (object): The updated load balancer object.
          :return: Nothing if the update request was accepted.
          :raises DriverError: An unexpected error occurred in the driver.
          :raises NotImplementedError: The driver does not support request.
          :raises UnsupportedOptionError: The driver does not
            support one of the configuration options.
          """
          raise NotImplementedError()

 Listener
 ^^^^^^^^